CristianBuca/The-Aunans/README.md

 ## **Acknowledgements**

-* Special thanks to my menthor Mo Shami for keeping me on the right path during the development of this project.
+* Special thanks to my mentor Mo Shami for keeping me on the right path during the development of this project.
 * The Code Institute team (Matt Rudge, Anna Greaves, Brian O'Grady) for all the effort and energy they put into the HTML, CSS and User Centric Front End Development lessons.

 ## Disclaimer